roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Network management/ALB Ingress Management/Access Services by using an ALB Ingress.md

 ## Step 2: Configure an Ingress

-1. Create a file named cafe-ingress.yaml and copy the following content to the file:
+1. Create a cafe-ingress.yaml and copy the following content to the file:

     ```
     apiVersion: networking.k8s.io/v1beta1